 Like it or not, your monthly expenses are about to increase tremendously.
 That’s why it’s important to have a feasible spending plan so that you can gauge how much you can comfortably afford each month in rental payments.
 Just because you have $600 remaining each month after expenses doesn’t mean you should go out and rent an apartment for $550.
 But why?
-The reason is simple: renting an apartment comes with additional costs, including utilities and renter’s insurance (if you choose to sign up).
+The reason is simple: Renting an apartment comes with additional costs, including utilities and renter’s insurance (if you choose to sign up).

 Step 3: What’s Your Desired Location?

 Not all neighborhoods are created equal.
 In fact, some look stellar from the outside, but are riddled with excessive crime and many other issues that we won’t get into here.
 Be sure to keep this in mind when deciding where you want to live.
-Your best bet is to look in areas that you are familiar with and enter the address into SpotCrime.com to get an idea of the amount of criminal activity that is taking place in nearby areas.
+Your best bet is to look in areas with which you are familiar and enter the address into SpotCrime.com to get an idea of the amount of criminal activity that is taking place in nearby areas.

 Step 4: Preferences